-Regional Deployment Manager/Contracting Officer's Technical Representative:

-John Reed

-Transportation Security Administration

-Mail Stop TSIF #32

-1 Post Office Road

-Washington, DC 20528-602

-Phone: 571-227-2338

-E-Mail: john.reed1@dhs.gov

-Contracting Officer:
+Regional Deployment Manager/Contracting Officer Technical Representative: John Reed Transportation Security Administration Office of Security Technology, TSA-16 TSIF Building 1 West Post Office Road Washington, DC 20598-6932 Phone: 571-227-2338 E-Mail: john.reed1@dhs.gov

-William Dorwart Office of Acquisition, TSA-25 Transportation Security Administration 701 S. 12th Street Arlington, VA 20598-6025 Phone: 571-227-2338
+Contracting Officer: William C. Dorwart Transportation Security Administration 701 S. 12th, Street Arlington, VA 20598

-E-Mail: William.Dorwart@dhs.gov
+P: 571-227-2338 E: william.dorwart@dhs.gov

-Only the TSA Contracting Officer (CO) shall have the authority to bind the Federal government with respect to funding and liability.
-The TSA Regional Deployment Manager (RDM) /Contracting Officer Technical Representative (COTR) is responsible for the technical administration of this Agreement and technical liaison with the COUNTY and/or Airport.
+Only the TSA CO shall have the authority to bind the Federal government with respect to funding and liability.
+The TSA RDM is also designated as the TSA Contracting Officer Technical Representative (COTR) and is responsible for the technical administration of this Agreement and technical liaison with the COUNTY and/or Airport.
 The TSA RDM/COTR is not authorized to change the scope of work, to make any commitment or otherwise obligate the TSA, or authorize any changes which affect the liability of the TSA such as amount or level of funding.

-The COUNTY and/or Airport must notify the TSA CO and TSA RDM/COTR in event that any TSA employee or TSA contracted agent takes any action that may be interpreted by the COUNTY and/or Airport as direction which consequently increases the TSA Project costs and would cause the COUNTY and/or Airport to seek reimbursement from TSA beyond the TSA's liability as stated in the Agreement.
+The COUNTY and/or Airport must notify the TSA CO and RDM/COTR in event that any TSA employee or TSA contracted agent takes any action that may be interpreted by the COUNTY and/or Airport as direction which consequently increases the CBIS Project Costs or the TSA Funding Limit, and may cause the COUNTY and/or Airport to seek reimbursement from TSA beyond the TSA's Reimbursement Limit as defined in this Agreement.

-COUNTY Points of Contact:
+B. COUNTY Points of Contact: